martin-martin/lemma_getta/README.md

 Generating an ordered list of baswords, descending by frequency.
 The source files are:

 1. **absolute word counts** generated from freely available open corpora, with a focus on spoken language
-2. **basewords** generated from a lemmatization list proofread with API calls
+2. **basewords** generated from a lemmatization list generated through API calling those words to receive their basewords

 It is necessary to specify the language.
 If the data is available for the specified language, the code outputs an (unordered) JSON file with the basewords and their absolute frequency counts (these are constituted by the sum of all frequencies of their associated inflections).
 Further it outputs an ordered CSV file, starting with the most frequent word in the language, then descending from there.